Twig Education's outstanding educational content has won numerous industry awards. See below a list of our awards and nominations.

 The annual awards recognise and promote companies who provide excellence and innovation in their educational resources.
 An expert judging panel selected the finalists.

-Twig World is shortlisted by EdTech as one of the 20 fastest growing, innovative e-learning companies.
+Twig Education is shortlisted by EdTech as one of the 20 fastest growing, innovative e-learning companies.

 EdTech is a partnership between Edxus Group and IBIS Capital.
 The London-based firms ensure that e-Learning businesses receive the investment, development and advice they need to thrive.